direktiv/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature Request
+name: Enhancement Request
-about: Suggest a feature to vorteil
+about: Suggest a enhancement to vorteil
-labels: kind/feature
+labels: enhancement

 ---